tmariaelvin/elvin/README.md

 ## 👋 Hey there, I'm Elvin and I'm an IT engineer!📚

 ### Facts about me: 🍏
- - 🔓I really enjoy Open Source software
+ - 🔓 I really enjoy Open Source software
- - 🖥I actually know a lot about hardware
+ - :bowl_with_spoon: I actually good at cooking
+ - :chess_pawn: I love play chess

 ### My development tools!⌨